-If a Senior Pastor cannot be contacted in a reasonable time in the circumstances requiring involvement of a Senior Pastor under this clause, then the reference to a Senior Pastor is to be replaced with 'Chair of the Northridge Concerns Handling Committee'.
+If a Senior Pastor cannot be contacted in a reasonable time in the circumstances requiring involvement of a Senior Pastor under this clause, then the reference to a Senior Pastor is to be replaced with 'Pastor'.

 If there is any doubt whether a concern would be considered a risk of significant harm, then the Senior Pastor should complete the Mandatory Reporter Guide (MRG) at https://reporter.childstory.nsw.gov.au/s/mrg.
 If the MRG responds with an instruction: 'Immediate Report to the Child Protection Helpline', the Senior Pastor must proceed to make the Risk of Significant Harm Report to DCJ as soon as possible.